Environmental Health and Safety

 - We utilize vapor recovery units (VRUs) to recover production gas containing VOC and methane emissions where practical.

-- We use leak detection and repair (LDAR) in our Utica and SCOOP plays and perform bi-annual LDAR monitoring in our Louisiana assets.
+- We use leak detection and repair (LDAR) in our Utica, SCOOP and Louisiana assets.

 Gulfport will continue to look for innovative ways to minimize the overall environmental impacts of our activities, including the reduction of greenhouse gas (GHG) emissions.
 Gulfport reports its GHG emissions data annually.
 Below is an excerpt of the 2016 GHG report filed with the EPA.